openUC2/UC2-REST/README.md

 - Download the Arduino IDE 1.8.1 from [here](https://www.arduino.cc/en/software/OldSoftwareReleases)
 - Install it

+### Install Serial driver

+In case you use a chinese derivate Arduino or an ESP32 board, you most likely need to install the ***CH340*** serial driver.
+Please have a look [here](https://learn.sparkfun.com/tutorials/how-to-install-ch340-drivers/all)

 ### Get the right Boards

 If you want an ESP32 board, please add the following sources to the preferences (Boards).
 More information can be found [here](https://randomnerdtutorials.com/installing-the-esp32-board-in-arduino-ide-windows-instructions/)